speedofsound98/DeepCaveProject/README.md

 - Image preprocessing and feature extraction with DINOv2
 - Embedding storage and retrieval with FAISS
 - User interface for image input and result display
-- Data augmentation and classifier training (optional)
+- classifier training (Linear Head)

 **Technologies:**
 - Python (PyTorch, FAISS)